Last Updated on December 20, 2022 by Rebecca Huff

 OdorKlenz products are made from safe and effective earth minerals designed to remove the most stubborn odors from your sports gear.
 As OdorKlenz SPORT products come into contact with the offending odors on your athletic gear or circulating in your gym bag or locker, the product’s chemistry attaches to and reacts with the pollutants or destroys/neutralizes the pollutant.
 OdorKlenz products contain no masking agents or perfumes that leave behind residual scents, making it ideal for eliminating sweat and body odors on all activewear and sports gear.

 Products with fragrance also contain VOCs (volatile organic compounds) that are released into the environment to create pollutants.
 (Limonene, benzoyl alcohol, linalool, and eugenol are a few that are often found in the ingredient list.

 My sister wore perfume.
 Anytime I got into a car with her I would feel nauseated and have a headache for hours afterward.
 I have friends who get sick when exposed to any and all fragrances.
 Where I live it is not uncommon to walk outside and be overpowered by fragrances from my neighbors using dryer sheets simultaneously in our apartment complex.

 Just like the population used to be bombarded with second-hand smoke because smokers could light up anywhere, the chemically sensitive have nowhere to go to get away from these toxins.
-Some doctors’ offices, especially allergy and asthma specialists are asking patients not to wear perfume to visits for the comfort of others.
+Some doctors' offices, especially allergy and asthma specialists, ask patients not to wear perfume to visit for the comfort of others.

 Indoor air pollution is real.
-If you own a business, please consider your patrons’ health and stop using plug-in air fresheners.
+If you own a business, please consider your patrons' health and stop using plug-in air fresheners and other fragranced products.
 Naturally remove stubborn odors and fragrances, switch to an odor eliminator and let everyone breathe a collective breath of fresh air.